wcrice/wcrice-github.io/_posts/2019-06-06-water-year-plots.md

 date: "6/6/2019"
 ---

-# Estimating Annual Precipitation and Moving Averages
+# Estimating Annual Precipitation and Moving Averages using R

 In the United States of America the common definition of a water year among hydrologists is from October 1st to September 30th.
 This script walks you through pulling data from the NOAA Climate Data search tool and building a graph showing annual precipitation over each water year in the dataset.